When does entanglement through gravity imply gravitons?: Conclusions

 We studied a paradox in quantum field theory coupled to two distant quantum masses that arises when quantum fluctuations are neglected and has drawn interest for its potential to support a major epistemological significance for entanglement-through-gravity experiments.
 We critically assessed the degree to which this is the case.
 Our main result is to show that the tension between complementarity and no-signalling concerns two distinct ways of taking the approximation of negligible quantum fluctuations: (i) directly setting the exponentially suppressing exponents in the final state to zero, which breaks complementarity, and (ii) taking a stationary phase approximation, which breaks no-signalling.
 In both cases, entanglement arises locally in spacetime, due to phases that are created with retardation.
 We discussed that case (ii) should not be conflated with the trivial violation of causality that arises in the Newtonian limit, where no light-cone structure is present: the paradox is firmly placed in a setting where spacetime locality holds.

 We commented on the idea that the effect might be viewed from different perspectives, via different foliations of the relevant spacetime region, so that a party acquires information on the state of another either from the `Newtonian part' or the `radiative part' of the field \cite{2022danielsonGravitationallyMediatedEntanglement,2018belenchiaQuantumSuperpositionMassive}.
-As far as we can see no such `duality' exists between the quantum fluctuations that cause the decoherence and the retarded propagators that cause the entanglement between A and B. The quantum fluctuations that give rise to this radiation are produced locally to A or to B and introduce local decoherence: they do \emph{not} generate entanglement.
-This decohering radiation produced by the particles would propagate \emph{causally}, and would only reach the parties well after the completion of the protocol, see Figure \ref{fig:paradox}.
+In our analysis, there is no `duality' between the quantum fluctuations that cause the decoherence and the retarded propagators that cause the entanglement between A and B. The quantum fluctuations that give rise to this radiation are produced locally to A or to B and introduce local decoherence: they do \textit{not} generate entanglement.
+This decohering radiation produced by the particles would propagate \textit{causally}, and would only reach the parties well after the completion of the protocol, see Figure \ref{fig:paradox}.

 Relatedly, it appears to be a received view that decoherence between the parties takes place non--causally, via spacelike fluctuations.
 We clarified that nothing of the sort takes place in the thought-experiment.
 Spacelike quantum fluctuations, while present in the full state, do not appear in the reduced density matrices of the parties.
 They also do not relate to the kind of entanglement that would be seen in table-top experiments---even if retarded generation of entanglement was observed.
 Rather, spacelike quantum fluctuations are the kind of correlations that are studied in the context of entanglement harvesting, a phenomenon which plays no role in the thought experiment.